 For recording, the MiVoice Call Recording requires an audio stream.
 For cloud deployments, the audio stream is typically provided by the MiVoice Border Gateway-Secure Recording Connector (SRC).
 For multi-tenant deployments, the shared MiVoice Border Gateways that support Teleworkers are used to provide the audio tap.
 Adding SRC functionality affects the capacity of the MiVoice Border Gateway and cluster sizing must to be adjusted.
-For single-tenant deployments, the Teleworker MiVoice Border Gateway can be used for Teleworker MiNet end-points and the MiCollab integrated MiVoice Border Gateway can be used for LAN MiNet end-points.
-Multiple MiVoice Border Gateway-SRC may be required to fulfill the capacity requirements.
+For single-tenant deployments, the Teleworker MiVoice Border Gateway can be used for Teleworker MiNet end-points and the MiCollab integrated MiVoice Border Gateway can be used for Teleworker MiNet Border Gateway-SRC may be required to fulfill the capacity requirements.